fairyglade/ly/readme.md

 - The numlock and capslock state is printed in the top-right corner.
 - Use the F1 and F2 keys to respectively shutdown and reboot.
-- Take a look at your .xsession if X doesn't start, as it can interfere (this file is launched with X to configure the display properly).
+- Take a look at your `.xsession` file if X doesn't start, as it can interfere (this file is launched with X to configure the display properly).

-## Supported Wayland Environments
+## Supported Wayland environments

 - budgie
 - cosmic